-Where an alarm given from any single point is unlikely to be heard throughout the building, an electrical system incorporating sounders and manually operated call points (break-glass boxes) is likely to be required.
+In most large places of assembly, particularly those with more than one floor, a simple shout or manually operated alarm given from any single point is unlikely to be heard throughout the building.
+In such circumstances, an electrical system incorporating sounders and manually operated call points (break-glass boxes) is likely to be required.
 This type of system is likely to be acceptable where all parts of the building are occupied at the same time and it is unlikely that a fire could start without somebody noticing it quickly.

-However, where there are unoccupied areas, or common corridors and circulation spaces in multi-occupied buildings, in which a fire could develop to the extent that escape routes could be affected before the fire is discovered, an automatic fire detection system with a control panel which is able to identify the zone or specific location where the alarm has been raised may be necessary (see Figure 7).
+However, where there are unoccupied areas, or common corridors and circulation spaces in multi-occupied buildings, in which a fire could develop to the extent that escape routes could be affected before the fire is discovered, an automatic fire detection system may be necessary (see Figure 7).